AhmedElsherbini/PADLOC_stats/README.md

 **What about visualization?**

-Well, nothing better than R for this, a simple (and redundant) example for heatmap exist in the defensome.R
+Well, nothing better than R for this, a simple (and redundant) example for heatmap exists in the defensome.R

 Thanks